 How long will it take before I have the analysis results?

 The time necessary for finishing a job depends on the type and extent of the analysis that is needed.
 In about 90% of the cases, we have the first results at the latest 3 working days after receipt of the samples.
-Then, someone from our staff can contact you by phone or e-mail with the preliminary results.
+Then, someone from our staff can contact you by phone or e-mail with a preliminary results.
 A written report with a detailed data evaluation will usually be available within one week after finishing the measurements.
 Expedited services are available on request.

 What kind of samples can be analysed?